ADGEfficiency/energy-py-linear/docs/docs/how-to/dispatch-assets.md

-# Dispatching Assets with the Asset API
+# Dispatching A Single Asset with the Asset API

 The asset API allows optimizing a single asset at once.